raj075512/bestEx-research-assignment/README.md

 # Market Data Merger

 ### Overview
-The **Market Data Merger** program merges multiple CSV files containing market data into a single consolidated file.
+The **Market Data Merger** program merges multiple  files containing market data into a single consolidated file.
 It processes the files in parallel using multithreading and ensures the data is sorted based on timestamp and symbol.

 ---